 In addition to fostering broader efforts, Dr. Palmer leads a focus area in biosecurity in partnership with the Freeman Spogli Institute for International Studies (FSI) at Stanford.
 Projects in this area examine how security is conceived and managed as biotechnology becomes increasingly accessible.
 Her current projects include assessing strategies for governing dual use research, analyzing the diffusion of safety and security norms and practices, and understanding the security implications of alternative technology design decisions.

-Dr. Palmer has created and led many programs aimed at developing and promoting best practices and policies for the responsible development of biotechnology.
-She founded and serves as Executive Director of the Synthetic Biology Leadership Excellence Accelerator Program (LEAP), an international fellowship program in biotechnology leadership.
-She also leads programs in safety and responsible innovation for the international Genetically Engineered Machine (iGEM) competition, which last year involved over 5000 students in 300 teams from 42 countries.
-Dr. Palmer also advises a diversity of organizations on their approach to policy issues in biotechnology, including serving on the board of the synthetic biology program of the Joint Genomics Institute (JGI).
+Dr. Palmer has created and led many programs aimed at developing and promoting best practices and policies for the responsible development of bioengineering.
+For the last ten years she has led programs in safety, security and social responsibility for the international Genetically Engineered Machine (iGEM) competition, which last year involved over 6000 students in 353 teams from 48 countries.
+She also founded and serves as Executive Director of the Synthetic Biology Leadership Excellence Accelerator Program (LEAP), an international fellowship program in biotechnology leadership.
+She advises and works with many other organizations on their strategies for the responsible development of bioengineering, including serving on the board of directors of Revive & Restore, a nonprofit organization advancing biotechnologies for conservation.